Creative Writing

 Is Ringling College associated with the Ringling Bros. and Barnum & Bailey Circus?

 John Ringling was involved with the launching of the institution in 1931, but beyond that, we have no relationship to the circus beyond the association of his name.
-So the circus’ closing in 2017 had zero effect on Ringling College.
+The circus’s closing in 2017 had zero effect on Ringling College.

 I’ve got a question that doesn’t seem to be answered anywhere.
 What do I do?